 The inactive ingredients in Tamiflu are pregelatinised starch, talc, povidone, croscarmellose sodium, sodium fumarate, gelatin, yellow iron oxide (E172), red iron oxide (E172), black iron oxide (E172), titanium dioxide (E171), shellac (E904), FD and C Blue 2 (indigo carmine E132).

 Always take Tamiflu as instructed by a doctor or pharmacist.
-For treating flu, take Tamiflu twice daily for 5 days.
-For preventing flu, take Tamiflu once daily for 10 days.
+For treating flu, take Tamiflu twice daily for five days.
+For preventing flu, take Tamiflu once daily for ten days.
 Swallow the capsule whole with water.
-Tamiflu can be taken with or without food, although it can cause some nausea or sickness if taken on an empty stomach.
-If you miss a dose, take it as soon as your remember, or just skip the dose if it is nearly time for your next one.
+Tamiflu can be taken with or without food, although it can make you feel nauseous if you take it on an empty stomach.
+If you miss a dose, take it as soon as you remember, or just skip the dose if it is nearly time for your next one.
 Never take a double dose to make up for a missed one.

 If you struggle to swallow capsules, a liquid version called Tamiflu oral suspension is available.
-Alternatively, you can make liquid Tamiflu at home by splitting open 1 x 75 mg capsule and mixing the contents with one teaspoon or less of a sweetened food product, such as a syrup or sauce.
-See packet instructions for further information.
+Alternatively, you can open one 75 mg Tamiflu capsule and mix the contents with one teaspoon or less of a sweetened food product, such as a syrup or apple sauce, then consume the mixture immediately.
+See the packet instructions for further information.

-Like all medications, Tamiflu can have side effects in some patients.
-If you experience any of the following rare but serious side effects, stop taking Tamiflu and contact a doctor immediately:
+Tamiflu can cause side effects in some patients.
+If you experience any of the following side effects, stop taking Tamiflu and contact a doctor immediately: